Hot Springs

 Layering pieces

-spring and fall mornings in the Ouachitas can start at 45 degrees and finish at 75; a light vest or windshirt is the right call.
+spring and fall mornings in the Ouachitas can start at 45 degrees and finish at 75; A light vest or windshirt is the right call.

 Sunscreen

-open ridgeline holes at Granada and Ponce de Leon get full sun; more exposure than the tree-lined Village courses suggest.
+open ridgeline holes at Granada and Ponce de Leon get full sun; More exposure than the tree-lined Village courses suggest.

 Cash

-the snack bars at several Village courses do not run reliable card readers; a $20 in your bag prevents frustration at the turn.
+the snack bars at several Village courses do not run reliable card readers; A $20 in your bag prevents frustration at the turn.

 Bug spray